-Step 1: For the gingerbread men cookies use brown polymer clay and roll to a generous 1/8″ thick.
+Step 1: For the gingerbread men cookies used brown polymer clay and rolled to a generous 1/8″ thick.
 Use a small cookie cutter to get uniform shapes every time.
 Bake the clay as directed on the packaging.

 Step 2: Once baked and cool use acrylic paint to add the details.